-As a clinical education program, the Post-Baccalaureate Doctor of Occupational Therapy degree requires some expenses that go beyond university graduate tuition and fees.
+As a clinical education program, the BS/OTD dual degree major requires some expenses that go beyond standard university tuition and fees.
 Please note all cost estimates are subject to change:

-- Clinical/Fieldwork Education Travel Students are responsible for all expenses (e.g., gas, parking, maintenance) related to transportation to get to a fieldwork site.
+- Clinical/Fieldwork Education Travel Students are responsible for all expenses (gas, parking, maintenance) related to transportation to get to a fieldwork site.
 This includes private transportation, public transportation and air travel as necessary.
 Cost: variable - 2.
-Immunizations Consistent with the School of Health Sciences policy, all students must have a full battery of immunizations and, in some cases, titer affirmation of immunity for common diseases including but not limited to: MMR, HepB, varicella, polio, TDAP, TB, COVID and influenza.
-These must be documented prior to the start of clinical experiences and must be maintained until graduation.
+Immunizations Consistent with the School of Health Sciences policy, all students must have a full battery of immunizations and in some cases titer affirmation of immunity for common diseases including but not limited to: MMR, HepB, varicella, polio, TDAP, TB and influenza.
+These must be documented prior to the start of clinical/fieldwork experiences and must be maintained through the program.
 Cost: variable (please check with your insurance carrier) - 3.
 Background Check All students must undergo an initial background check prior to the start of any clinical/fieldwork experience.
-Students in the PB-OTD program are required to have a background check prior to the start of program in the first summer and again before beginning Level II fieldwork.
+Students in the BS/OTD program are required to have a background check prior to the start of the clinical portion of the curriculum in senior/D1 year and again before beginning Level II fieldwork.
 The University utilizes an outside vendor for background checks, these costs are subject to change. - a.
 Initial background check cost is \$63 for all domestic addresses for the past 7 years or \$158 for students who have resided in New York state in the last 7 years due to NY state surcharge.
-(2025 cost) - Some clinical fieldwork sites may require an additional yearly background recheck (recheck not available for NY residents).
-Cost: \$32 per annual recheck (2025 cost) - Drug Screening Drug screenings may be required and are dependent upon individual fieldwork site requirements.
-Cost: \$42.25 (2025 cost) - Liability Insurance All students have liability insurance coverage through the university, free of charge, while performing required clinical activity.
-Students may choose to purchase additional coverage at their own expense. - PRISM/APPROVE Students enrolled in the PB-OTD program must enroll in PRISM and APPROVE. - a.
+(2025 cost) - Some clinical fieldwork sites may require an additional yearly background recheck.
+Cost: \$32 per annual recheck (excludes NY) (2025 cost)

+- Drug Screening Drug screenings may be required and are dependent upon individual fieldwork site requirements.
+Cost: variable - Liability Insurance All students have liability insurance coverage through the university, free of charge, while performing required clinical activity.
+Students may choose to purchase additional coverage at their own expense. - PRISM/APPROVE Students enrolled in professional programs must enroll in PRISM and APPROVE. - a.
 PRISM is the clinical tracking and assessment program used by the School of Health Sciences.
-A one-time payment of \$150 per student for the PB-OTD program is required (students are responsible for this cost).
+Cost: one-time payment of \$150 per student for the BS/OTD major (students are responsible for this cost).
 (2025 cost) - APPROVE is the program within PRISM that tracks all student health and safety records, provides documentation to prospective clinical sites and provides notification of impending expiration dates.
-Cost: \$35 for first year, \$10 per year thereafter.
-(2025 cost) - 7.
-Professional Association Membership All occupational therapy students in the PB-OTD program are required to purchase a student membership from the American Occupational Therapy Association (AOTA).
+Cost: \$35 for first year, \$10 per year thereafter (2025 costs) - 7.
+Professional Association Membership All occupational therapy students are required to purchase a student membership from the American Occupational Therapy Association (AOTA).
 The cost of the student membership is \$78 per year (2025 cost).
-Students have full access to all of the resources as part of this

-- membership including journal articles, videos, and other class and professional learning materials needed for program completion. - 8.
-Certification Examination Costs All occupational therapy students upon successful completion of the academic and fieldwork requirements of the PB-OTD program must take a certification examination in order to practice as a registered occupational therapist.
+Students have full access to all of the resources as part of this membership including journal articles, videos, and other class and professional learning materials needed for program completion. - Certification Examination Costs All occupational therapy students upon successful completion of the academic, fieldwork and capstone requirements of the BS/OTD program must take a certification examination in order to practice as a registered occupational therapist.
 This is given by the National Board of Certification of Occupational Therapy (NBCOT) and costs \$540 (2025 cost) to take the examination.